edanalytics/earthmover_edfi_bundles/assessments/WIDA_ACCESS/README.md

-This is an earthmover bundle created:
+This is an earthmover bundle:
 * **Title**: WIDA ACCESS for ELLs Assessment Results - API 3.X
 * **Description**: This template includes the WIDA ACCESS Summative and WIDA Alternate ACCESS assessment results.
 * **API version**: 5.3